crosstheages/public-data/patch-notes-blast.md

 - Collection
   - Fixed an issue in the global collection display not loading past the initial loading.
   - Fixed an issue with the collection mission for Dawn of War at 100% not validating (Hotfix already live).

-### Known issues

-- Gameplay
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.

 ## 0.24.15464 Patch